-The sky’s the limit for fine dining.
-You’ll find some of the city’s top eateries at the top of its tallest buildings, including Vue de monde on the 55th floor of the soaring Rialto building.
-Crown Melbourne offers a directory of premium dining options, including Long Chim, Nobu, Rockpool Bar & Grill and Dinner by Heston Blumenthal.
+The sky’s the limit for fine dining — literally.
+You’ll find some of the city’s top eateries at the top of its tallest buildings, including Vue de monde on the 55th floor of the Rialto building and Eureka 89 on level 89 of the soaring Eureka tower.

 Latte lovers, you have certainly come to the right place.
 Melbourne is renowned for the best coffee in the world — and while the latest craze of ‘deconstructed coffee’ may leave some visitors slightly perplexed, the truth is it’s hard to get a bad brew in this town.
 Join a cafe walking tour of the inner city and discover some of the most innovative options.

 Melbourne’s bar scene is also the toast of the town.
-Stalwart Cookie, the medical-inspired mayhem of The Croft Institute, the garden party whimsy of Madame Brussels or the Parisian par excellence of the rooftop Siglo Bar are just some of the must-visits.
+The glittering vibe of QT Rooftop, medical-inspired mayhem of The Croft Institute, or Parisian-style par excellence of Siglo Bar are all worth experiencing.

 Whether you’re seeking designer labels or hand-made arts and crafts, Melbourne offers a huge array of retail options.